Information compiled from:

 took care of Mantua during these years.

-From March 19, 1920-June 15, 1938, Diocese of Cleveland records show Fr.
+From March 19, 1920 to June 15, 1938, Diocese of Cleveland records show Fr.
 Shannon was once again Pastor of Assumption in Royalton and took care of St. Joseph, Mantua until Fr.
 Gracey was assigned as the first resident pastor in 1923.
 After many years of hard work, he became sickly and retired from active work June 15, 1938.
 Rev. Shannon died May 20, 1948.

 Rev. Edward J. Gracey ~ August 17, 1923 - August 20, 1925

-In August of 1923 Father Gracey became Mantua's first resident pastor and St. Joseph's became a parish with 35-40 families.
-He immediately began to build the new church which was dedicated in May, 1924 (building on Prospect St. now known as the "Old" Church & used by the Crestwood School District as board offices).
+In August of 1923 Father Gracey became Mantua's first resident pastor and St. Joseph's became a parish with 35 to 40 families.
+He immediately began to build the new church which was dedicated in May, 1924 (building on Prospect St. now known as the "Old" Church, used by the Crestwood School District as board offices, and now a private residence).
 Born July 30, 1885 in Middletown, Conn., Father Gracey was ordained November 25, 1913 for the Diocese of Cleveland.
 He received his education at Central High School, St. Mary Seminary, Baltimore, Mt.
 St. Mary Seminary, Cincinnati, St. Mary Seminary, Cleveland.
-Prior to coming to Mantua, he served the Diocese in a number of positions including Assistant Pastor at St. Vincent Parish in Akron (December 7, 1913-November 13, 1914), Second Assistant at St. Columba in Youngstown (November 13, 1914-June 12, 1918), Chaplain at St. John Hospital, Cleveland (June 12, 1918 to August 15, 1918), Chaplain for the US Army (August 15, 1918-November 1920) and at Warrensville Farm Institutions and St. Vincent Orphanage (December 10, 1920-September 26, 1922) and Pastor of St. Philip, Dungannon (September 26, 1922- August 17, 1923).
+Prior to coming to Mantua, he served the Diocese in a number of positions including Assistant Pastor at St. Vincent Parish in Akron (December 7, 1913 to November 13, 1914), Second Assistant at St. Columba in Youngstown (November 13, 1914 to June 12, 1918), Chaplain at St. John Hospital, Cleveland (June 12, 1918 to August 15, 1918), Chaplain for the US Army (August 15, 1918 to November 1920) and at Warrensville Farm Institutions and St. Vincent Orphanage (December 10, 1920 to September 26, 1922) and Pastor of St. Philip, Dungannon (September 26, 1922 to August 17, 1923).
 History says it was hard labor to bring all members, who had been coming only once or twice a month to come to the church every Sunday, but by and by they got used to it and everything went fine.
 Father Gracey opened a mission in Geauga Lake to give those people, especially during the summer time, an opportunity to fulfill their Sunday duties.

 Rev. Hugh L. Collins ~ September 30, 1925 - March 24, 1927